hotschedules/slate/source/includes/POS/getting-started.md

 <aside class="notice"> <strong>Setting Data In Clarifi</strong> </aside>

-Using the [FILEUPLOAD ENDPOINT] Process to post files (StoreInfo and StoreBusinessDay) to be consumed by Clarifi Applications.
+Use the [FILEUPLOAD ENDPOINT] Process to post files (StoreInfo and StoreBusinessDay) to be consumed by Clarifi Applications.

 **What you'll need:**